ramackersjp/Screenshot/README.md

 (BTC): bc1qct0g398n48dus92h7x6yr56uap4437x3cxzksv

 ## Contribute:
-If you want to contribute to this project, please create a branch from the beta version and pull it there.
-When the beta branch is fully where we want we merging the beta branch to the main branch.
+If you want to contribute to this project, please create a branch from the beta version and make your changes there.
+Once the beta branch meets our requirements, we will merge it into the main branch.